 This unconventional administrative tactic is little known and often missed by people who are facing a suspended license prosecution in the St. Petersburg / Clearwater area.
 However, an experienced attorney can help determine if it is appropriate to engage this method of defense.
 If you are eligible, we will seek to ensure that the administrative resolution of your case proceeds smoothly and your prosecution stays out of the courtroom.

-At the Law Offices of Russo & Russo, P.A. we routinely represent people who are arrested or ticketed for Driving While License Suspended or Revoked (DWLSR) throughout the St. Petersburg / Clearwater area.
+At the Law Offices of Russo, Pelletier & Sullivan, we routinely represent people who are arrested or ticketed for Driving While License Suspended or Revoked (DWLSR) throughout the St. Petersburg / Clearwater area.
 If you are currently facing this charge, you need a lawyer who can craft a strategy best designed to defend the charge, explore possible license reinstatement options, and highlight the mitigating factors in your case.